stealth/grab/README.md

 [...]
 ```

+Make sure you have the *pcre* and *pcre2* library packages installed.
 On BSD systems you need `gmake` instead of `make`.
 If you want to do cutting edge tech with _greppin's_ multiple regex engine and hyperscan
 support, you first need to get and build that: